 A trusted source can help figure out what’s right for you

-Don’t put off until tomorrow what you should be doing today: Help yourself and your loved ones by talking with your financial advisor.
-You may well learn that bringing some of your accounts together may simplify your life, save you time and money, improve your portfolio diversification and help you pursue your goals more confidently.
+Help yourself and your loved ones by talking with a TIAA advisor.
+You may well learn that consolidating retirement accounts may save you time and money, improve your portfolio diversification and help you pursue your goals more confidently.